droccom/kos-test/README.md

 The purposes for whom we plan to compute the cost metrics are:

 - compN: Run the KOS connection agent
-- nctrlN: Run the KOS central controllers
+- nctrlN: Run the KOS central controllers (including etcd operator for KOS etcd servers)
 - napiN: Run the KOS network-apiserver
 - netcdN: Run the KOS etcd servers
 - kctrlN: Run the Kubernetes central controllers (including the scheduler)